About Nancy Potter

 Nancy Potter is an education attorney whose practice focuses on Title IX, student discipline, academic integrity, disability accommodations, and Section 504 disability discrimination.

-She represents students and families navigating school and university processes and serves educational institutions as an independent hearing officer and appointed advisor.
+She represents students and families in school and university matters and serves schools and institutions as an independent hearing officer, appointed advisor, investigator, and trainer.

 Credentials

-Former Supervisory Attorney and Team Leader / U.S. Department of Education, Office for Civil Rights
+Former Supervisory Attorney, US Dept of Education, Office for Civil Rights

-Title IX, Section 504, and Student Conduct Practice
+Title IX, Title VI, Section 504, and Student Conduct Practice

 Professional Background